October 7th, 2011 by Darren Cottingham

 Jeep continues to push its 4×4 heritage in the Cherokee by offering the Jeep Trail Rated four-wheel-drive system –Selec-Trac II.

 Selec-Trac II is a shift-on-the-fly four-wheel-drive system.
 Select-Trac II operates in 2WD, 4WD Auto, 4WD Low and Neutral.
 To back it up the Cherokee features independent front suspension with rack-and pinion steering and a five-link rear suspension set-up.
-Read the rest of this entry »
+Continue reading “2012 Jeep Cherokee arrives with new diesel engine” »

 The Suzuki Swift may be a lightweight in stature but it’s a heavyweight in terms of new car sales.
 Since 2005 when the compact hatch first reached our shores it’s battled hard with the much-loved Toyota Corolla for new car sales supremacy.
 Some months it won, some months it finished runner up but along the way more than 20,000 Swifts found their way into kiwi garages.
 That’s an impressive figure, but it’s just a fraction of the more than 2 million Swift’s that have been sold globally.
 So how did a one-time minnow car company like Suzuki do it?
 Simple really, with the Swift, Suzuki got the value-for-money ratio absolutely perfect.
 Now for 2011, the next-generation Swift has arrived in NZ and is already generating sales of more than 10 vehicles a day.
 Car and SUV joined the masses in getting behind the wheel of a new Swift to find out if Suzuki can really improve on a winning formula.